Holographic nature of critical quantum states of proteins

-with nearest neighbor couplings and site energies uniformly distributed in the interval $W_i\in [-W_c/2,+W_c/2]$.
-The ILSRS of proteins shown in Fig.\ref{fig:ratio_stat} deviate from the Poisson and Wigner statistics, and all follow the critical Anderson curve.
+{ with nearest neighbor couplings and site energies uniformly distributed in the interval \(V_i\in [-V/2,+V/2]\).
+In the critical case $I_c(r)$ we used the crtitical value\cite{brandes1996critical} $V=V_c=16.4$.
+The ILSRS of proteins shown in Fig.~\ref{fig:ratio_stat} deviate from the Poisson and Wigner statistics, and all follow the critical Anderson curve.
+Slight deviations from the critical $I_c(r)$ are observed for larger proteins due to the cumulative effect of the errors of experimentally determined atomic positions.
+To characterize the size of the deviation in terms of the Anderson model parameter, we also generated $I_V(r)$ using (\ref{Anderson}) and found the parameter $V=17.9$, which slightly deviates from the critical value towards the Poissonian and fits the data for the larger proteins. }

 Another key characteristic of the critical Anderson state is the anomalous diffusion of electrons due to the fractal nature of wave functions.
 The anomalous nature of diffusion manifests itself in the site-averaged return probability of electrons